canvaspixels/courgette/README.md

 ### Setup

 This assumes that you have an npm project.
 If you don't then make a new one with `npm init`.
-It also assumes you are on a Mac and have node 8+ and npm 6+ installed.
-If you are on Windows and would like to get involved please make contact.
+It also assumes you are on a Mac or Windows and have node 8+, npm 6+, and the latest version of Chrome installed.

-1. Install the package: `npm install cucumber-protractor`
+1. Install the package: type `npm install cucumber-protractor` into your terminal
 2. Copy the sample file structure and config file.
-Type: `./node_modules/cucumber-protractor/scripts/setup.sh` into your terminal.
+Type: `node node_modules/cucumber-protractor/scripts/setup.js` into your terminal.
 This will create a `uiTests` folder with the sample in it, a sample config and add the `ct` and `cuketractor` scripts (both do the same thing) to your package.json.
-3. Run the sample, type `npm run ct` in your terminal.
+3. Run the sample, type `npm run ct` into your terminal.

 ### Futher tips: